 Step #2: Change the traffic

-In this section, we will change traffic from an internal corporate Intranet site.
-This site is used by all employees for company announcements, scheduling, etc.
+In this section, we will change traffic from an internal corporate Intranet site. he used by all employees for corporate announcements, scheduling, etc.

 Although this scenario involves a corporate Intranet within a local area network, the technique and effect would be the same on the wider Internet.